danushri-p/Ecommerce/README.md

 ## Milestone 20:
    1. This project implements a user profile page where users can:

+      a.
 View their profile photo, name, and email.

+      b.
 View their saved addresses.

+      c.
 Add a new address if none exist.

 ## Milestone 21:
    1. Created Address Form Page